ShallKnowMikan/AltairKit_1_8_8/README.md

 # AltairKit

-  This projet is meant to simplify minecraft plugin development.
+  This project is meant to simplify minecraft plugin development.

 # Installation